marklchaves/custom-latest-posts/README.md

 4. Using [Lazy Blocks](https://lazyblocks.com/) plugin

 I've decided to run with **Lazy Blocks**.
 This repo is for documenting the work I've done using **Block Lab**.

+See my [cme-latest-posts repo](https://github.com/marklchaves/cme-latest-posts-cgb) for the work I've done using **Create Guten Block**.